-1. The “Wear It Wild” Man Perm
+1. The “Wear It Wild” Male Perm

 A medium-length, tightly coiled perm will result in a tousled and adventurous-looking style.
 Pair this look with a well-kept beard to avoid having your hair take over your entire face.

-2. Side Part Man Perm
+2. Side Part Perm for Men

 Get yet another change of perspective by changing your part as you learn how to style your new perm.
 You’ll be surprised by how much of an impact your part can have on the overall angles and perspectives of your face.

 Here we have yet another example of how a closely-shaven beard can balance out your perm.
 Some men are hesitant to jump on the curly hair trend because of all the texture involved, and we do admit that all this volume can be a little overwhelming.

 It’s important to note that opting for a perm does not necessarily mean ending up with a head of coiled curls.
 Ask your stylist for a looser wave for a more laid-back style.